Professor Adam Smyth

-I am interested in the ways texts are composed, circulated and consumed: this means thinking about the connections between literature and the history of the book.
+I am interested in the ways texts are composed, circulated and consumed: this means thinking about the connections between literature and the history of the physical book.
 Lots of my work focuses on literature from 16th and 17th century England, but I'm excited by writing from all periods.
-I have a long-term interest in life-writing (diaries, autobiographies, and other, messier 1st-person forms).
+I have a long-term interest in life-writing (diaries, autobiographies, and other, messier 1st-person forms, from Margery Kempe to Karl Ove Knausgård), Shakespeare (I'm editing Pericles for Arden Shakespeare), and the circulation of poetry.
+I am also very interested in thinking about creative, or non-traditional ways of undertaking and presenting research (some examples below).

 I have written four monographs:

-- The Book-Makers: A History of the Book in 18 Remarkable Lives (Bodley Head, 2024), chosen by The Economist as one of its Books of the Year for 2024, and published also in America, and in translation in South Korea, Japan, Italy, and Mexico
+- The Book-Makers: A History of the Book in 18 Remarkable Lives (Bodley Head, 2024; paperback 2025), chosen by The Economist as a Book of the Year for 2024, and by the Financial Times as a Book of Summer 2024, and published also in America, and in translation in South Korea, Japan, Italy, and Mexico

 - Material Texts in Early Modern England (Cambridge University Press, 2018), runner-up in the SHARP DeLong Book History Prize